IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_syllabus.md

 * Present your work.
 * Meet, individually, with the professor during your scheduled time to discuss your thesis progress.
 * Consult slack  at least once a week for up to date info.
-* Maintain a weekly, dedicated, thesis website.
+* Maintain a weekly, dedicated, thesis process website.
 * Complete all deliverables by their due dates.
 * Acquire and read copies of the required books.
 * Action – do your absolute best.